Kevin007p/BarbellLift/README.md

 **Secondary goal:** Count repetitions

-### Why this project?
+## Why this project?

-I worked on this project because it allowed me to practice my data science skills on one of my favourite hobbies: weightlifting.
-This was also an opportunity for me to directly apply ML techniques in a way the enforced my learning.
+I worked on this project because it allowed me to practice my data science skills on one of my favorite hobbies: weightlifting.
+It was also a great opportunity to apply machine learning techniques in a way that reinforced my learning.